On fairness of multi-center allocation problems: Introduction

 In this paper, unlike \citet{ekici2024}, we primarily focus on the issue of fairness: Fairness is particularly important for implementation, as participants may reject an unfair mechanism and refuse to use it.
 One relevant example of this happened in school choice in New Orleans, where TTC was used in 2010 but was later replaced by the deferred acceptance mechanism, because TTC was considered unfair in the context of school choice \citep[for details, see][]{abdulkadiroǧlu2020efficiency}.
 That is to say, before implementing a mechanism, we need to verify whether it satisfies certain fairness criteria.
 To address it, we propose several fairness notions, derived from centers' priorities, aimed at eliminating agents' envies.

 We begin by proposing two notions that aim to eliminate agents' envies over allocations from an ex-post perspective.
-The first one, \emph{internal fairness}, states that an agent should never envy another agent from the same center who received an object from that center, but has a lower priority than himself.
+The first one, \emph{internal fairness}, states that an agent should never envy another agent who is from the same center but has a lower priority than himself.
 Next, to determine whether envy between agents from different centers is justifiable, we introduce our second fairness property, \emph{external fairness}, inspired by \citet{morrill2015}.
 Following \citet{morrill2015}, if agent $i$ envies agent $j$ from a different center, we check whether reassigning $j$'s allotment to $i$ could potentially harm any agents from $i$'s center who are ranked higher than $i$.
 If so, we consider $i$'s envy unjustifiable.

 The third notion, \emph{procedural fairness}, addresses eliminating agents' envies over trading opportunities from an ex-ante perspective.
 We introduce a notable notion, agents' trading opportunity sets: Each agent's trading opportunity set consists of objects belonging to the agent's center, respecting the center's priority for that agent.
-Agents can use objects from their trading opportunity set for direct consumption or for the simplest pairwise exchange with another agent.\footnote{Our notion can be strengthened by considering exchanges involving more agents; this stronger version would not affect our result. } \emph{procedural fairness} says that each agent obtains the best object possible from his trading opportunities, meaning that no agent envies the trading opportunities of others.
+Agents can use objects from their trading opportunity set for direct consumption or for the exchange with other agents. \emph{procedural fairness} says that no set of agents can reach preferred objects by trading only within their trading opportunity sets.